qutheory/docsv2/docs/docker/templates.md

 # Docker Templates

-We provide a variety of different Docker templates, that we feels give the best system.

-All templates can be found [here](https://github.com/vapor-cloud/docker)
+We provide a variety of different Docker templates that can be found [here](https://github.com/vapor-cloud/docker)

 ## Vapor 3

-The Vapor template is built using Multi-stage build.
-This means it will first setup a full Swift container, this will be used to build the application.

-After this it will setup a plain Ubuntu container where it will copy important files.
+The Vapor template takes advantage of a multi-stage build.
+This means it will first setup a container with the Swift compiler that will be used to build the application.
+After this, it will setup a plain Ubuntu container for running the compiled executable.

-This gives a much smaller container, which allows for faster deployment, and faster boot up times.

-You can see the template [here](https://github.com/vapor-cloud/docker/blob/master/Swift/Vapor3/web.Dockerfile)
+This multi-stage build process results in a much smaller container, which allows for faster deployment, and faster boot up times.
+You can see the template [here](https://github.com/vapor-cloud/docker/blob/master/Swift/Vapor3/web.Dockerfile).

 To set it up in your project, simply do: